psspowers/BlossomV2.0/docs/README.md

 **The Philosophy:** Science + Kindness.
 Evidence-based doesn't mean cold.

 ## Core Features

+### 0. Onboarding & Priority System (New in v3.0)
+**Your Journey Starts Here**

+#### Multi-Step Onboarding:
+1. **Welcome**: Introduction to True North principles
+2. **Authentication**: Secure account creation with email/password
+3. **Priority Selection**: Choose up to 3 priorities that matter most to you
+4. **Dashboard**: Enter your personalized sanctuary

+#### Priority & Happiness System:
+Select from 12 pre-defined priorities across symptoms and goals, or add your own custom priority:
+- **Symptoms**: Acne, Facial Hair, Hair Loss, Bloating, Pain & Cramps, Cravings, Mood Swings/Sleep
+- **Goals**: Cycle Regularity, Fertility, Weight & Metabolism, Daily Energy

+Rate each priority's impact on your happiness (0-10 scale).
+Blossom adapts insights and wisdom based on YOUR priorities.

+**BloomLotus Visualization**: Watch an interactive lotus bloom as you select priorities, reflecting your progress.

+**Privacy**: All data stored securely in Supabase with Row Level Security.
+Only you can access your information.

+---

 ### 1. Blossom Score: Your Holistic Health Snapshot
 Unlike binary metrics or shame-inducing point systems, the Blossom Score (0-100) reflects three dimensions of wellness: